wp-plugins/fluid-responsive-slideshow/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easy to use image slider with drag and drop system with responsive support == Description ==

 Fluid Responsive Slideshow / image slider is a wordpress plugin that enable you to put slideshow easily into post,page, or template.
+== Description ==

+Fluid Responsive Slideshow / image slider is a wordpress plugin that enable you to put slideshow easily into post,page, or template.
+This plugin is based on a jquery plugin called orbit.js

 **Features :**

 * Manage your slideshow as you manage your post / page.
-* Drag and Drop user interface
+* Ordering of Image in a slideshow.
 * Multiple slideshow on single page/post.
 * Responsive Image.
 * Hiperlink on image.